shashankg7/shashankg7.github.io/index.md

 Some updates:

-* [May 2021] Reviewing for NeurIPS 2021
+* [May 2021] Reviewing for NeurIPS, EMNLP, ICLR 21.
 * [April 2021] Joined IRLab, UvA as a [PhD student](https://irlab.science.uva.nl/2021/04/15/shashank-gupta-joins-irlab/)
-* [January 2021] Left my job as a Data Scientist at Flipkart.
 * [July 2020] PC Member for EACL'2020.
 * [April 2020] Position paper accepted at ECNLP@ACL'20.
 * [April 2020] Paper accepted at SIGIR'20.